ispeters/async_scope/asyncscope.md

 scope.

-The `try_associate()` method on a token attempts to create a new association with the scope; `try_associate()` returns an engaged association when the association is successful, and it may either return a disengaged association or throw an exception to indicate failure.
-Returning a disengaged association will generally lead to algorithms that operate on tokens behaving as if provided a sender that completes immediately with `set_stopped()`, leading to rejected work being discarded as a "no-op".
+The `try_associate()` method on a token attempts to create a new association with the scope; `try_associate()` returns `true` when the association is successful, and it may either return `false` or throw an exception to indicate failure.
+Returning `false` will generally lead to algorithms that operate on tokens behaving as if provided a sender that completes immediately with `set_stopped()`, leading to rejected work being discarded as a "no-op".
 Throwing an exception will generally lead to that exception escaping from the calling algorithm.

+The `disassociate()` method removes a previously-established assocation with the scope. `disassociate()` must be called exactly once for every call to `try_associate()` that returns `true`; it is undefined behaviour to do otherwise.

 Tokens also have a `wrap()` method that takes and returns a sender.
 The `wrap()` method gives the token an opportunity to modify the input sender's behaviour in a scope-specific way.
 The proposed `counting_scope` uses this opportunity to